 1. Keep Updated Medication List

 An accurate medication list acts as a central reference point, especially when multiple prescriptions, supplements, and over-the-counter products are involved.
-The U.S. Department of Health and Human Services emphasizes that maintaining a current list reduces the risk of medication errors and improves communication with healthcare providers.
-Writing down names, dosages, and schedules ensures nothing is overlooked during appointments or emergencies.
+The FDA recommends including prescription medicines, nonprescription medicines, vitamins, supplements, allergies, emergency contacts, and healthcare provider information in a medication list.
+Writing down names, dosages, schedules, and prescribing details helps ensure nothing is overlooked during appointments or emergencies.
 A simple list can prevent complex problems.

 • Includes prescriptions, vitamins, and supplements